 The Westman islands in Iceland - the Puffin and Volcano Tour - Local Guidance

-I contacted Eyjatours, which is a family company in the Westman Islands, as there is nothing like local knowledge and guidance.
+I contacted Eyjatours, a family-run company in the Westman Islands, as there is nothing like local knowledge and guidance.
 I opted for their most popular tour, the Puffin and Volcano Tour.

 Top photo: Einar with Tóti the Puffin

-We met up with the guide and owner, Einar, nickname Ebbi, at the offices of Eyjatours, and off we went to explore the Westman islands.
+We met up with the guide and owner, Einar, nicknamed Ebbi, at the offices of Eyjatours, and off we went to explore the Westman Islands.

 Sprangan